It's the beginning on a new year, which means there's loads of upcoming releases to get excited about in 2017. Here's what we know so far...

 The man band return this year with their eighth studio album - their second as a trio - called Wonderland, on March 17.
 Despite already having a release date and artwork, not much else is known about the collection yet, though Gary Barlow has confirmed the lead single will be with us very soon.

 Prism came out back in 2013, but now it seems Katy is putting the finishing touches to her fourth album.
-Whether they'll make the final album or not we can't say, but Katy has been collaborating with Sia, DJ Locksmith, Rudimental and Rae Sremmurd’s Swae Lee.
-Katy's dropped a few hints about what's to come, hinting on Snapchat that the album's first single could feature a hamster wheel in the video - as you do.
-Here's a four-second clip of a potential new track she posted on Instagram:
+Whether they'll make the final album or not we can't say, but Katy has been collaborating with Rudimental's DJ Locksmith and Rae Sremmurd’s Swae Lee.

 We can't complain too much about how long it's been since Justin Timberlake's last album – he did release two in 2013, after all.
 JT returned last year with Can't Stop The Feeling, from the Trolls soundtrack, and it seems the follow-up to The 20/20 Experience will be on the same vibe.